enp-china/CCSR-NER/README.md

 # Train the language model

-If you want to use the same data we used, unzip the `data/wiki7M.raw.bz2` archive and go to [Char language model](#char-language-model) or [Language model with word segmentation information](#language-model-with-word-segmentation-information) depending on the language model you want. this archive is a sample wikipedia of about 7 million sentences.
+If you want to use the same data we used, download and unzip the `wiki7M.raw.bz2` archive from [Zenodo](https://zenodo.org/record/4109839) and go to [Char language model](#char-language-model) or [Language model with word segmentation information](#language-model-with-word-segmentation-information) depending on the language model you want. this archive is a sample wikipedia of about 7 million sentences.
 If you want to use the entire wikipedia, please follow the first two parts below.

 ## download the data